|

 Whose job is it to send information about athletes and their performances?

 Any person who is a track enthusiast is encouraged to submit results.
 Coaches, fans, parents and even athletes have helped send information in past seasons.
 Our goal is to promote a great sport.
 We cannot do that alone.
 Coaches could designate parents or team managers to submit reports if they are too busy to send information.
 Our website has a result form that helps in sending results.
 Also track supporters can send results and pictures by e-mail.
-And a fax number can be used [ 608 754-0153 ] if results are not available in electronic form.
 As a track enthusiast it is our responsibility to share the positives that the sport of track and field produces.
 As adults we expect quite a bit from our athletes.
 The other side of the coin is that we as adults should recognize those students and athletes who excel.

 How do you become involved in promoting track and field in Wisconsin?